 Pippali is known as Pippali, Pipal, Long Pepper and Dried Catkins.
 It is fruits of a plant Piper longum.
 It is pungent (Katu) in taste, hot in potency and sweet (Madhur Vipak) after digestion.
 The main organs on which it works are digestive, reproductive and respiratory.

-It has analgesic, anthelmintic, aphrodisiac, carminative and expectorant properties and is used in treatment of digestive and respiratory ailments such as gas, bloating, distension, digestive weakness, excess phlegm, asthma, bronchitis, colds, coughs and laryngitis.
-It is also used in rheumatic pain, gout, paralysis etc. as it reduces Vata inside body, gives relief in pain and digests Ama (toxic waste produced in body to incomplete digestion).
+It has analgesic, anthelmintic, aphrodisiac, carminative and expectorant properties and is used in the treatment of digestive and respiratory ailments such as gas, bloating, distension, digestive weakness, excess phlegm, asthma, bronchitis, colds, coughs, and laryngitis.
+It is also used in rheumatic pain, gout, paralysis, etc. as it reduces Vata inside the body, gives relief in pain and digests Ama (toxic waste produced in the body to incomplete digestion).

-Pippali and Maricha increases Agni (digestive fire) and destroys Ama in the body.
+Pippali and Maricha increase Agni (digestive fire) and destroys Ama in the body.

-Yavakshara, Yavakshara, Shora, is alkali preparation of Yava or barley containing Potassium bicarbonate and useful in treatment of abdominal diseases, urinary problems, Kapha vata vikar, amavata, poison and various other diseases.
-Yavakshara is Katu (Pungent) Rasa in taste and Katu Vipak, Ushna Virya, Vata, Kaphaghna in action and treatment of bladder pains and micturition problems.
+Yavakshara, Yavakshara, Shora, is alkali preparation of Yava or barley containing Potassium bicarbonate and useful in the treatment of abdominal diseases, urinary problems, Kapha vata vikar, amavata, poison, and various other diseases.
+Yavakshara is Katu (Pungent) Rasa in taste and Katu Vipak, Ushna Virya, Vata, Kaphaghna in action and treatment of the bladder pains and micturition problems.
 Due to hot potency, it reduces Kapha.

 Dried pomegranate peel has strong astringent antioxidant, and germicides action.

 Ayurvedic Action / Karma

 - Jwarahara: Decreases vega of jwara and reduces the burning sensation.

 - Kapha-Vata har: Remover of the Humor of Kapha-Vata.